earthstar-project/mini-rpc/README.md

 * Pure Typescript with good type propagation through your code.
 * No dependencies except `typescript`, and `tap` and `chalk` for testing.
+    * The HTTP demo code uses the built-in node `http` package; we should remove this...
 * Good test coverage.

 ## Important caveat about undefined values